Skip to content

 Over and over again through history, humans figured out how to centralize the power to control gold and inflate its value beyond its natural historical inflation rate of about 1.5 — 2% (simply, the amount of gold we mine from the Earth yearly).

-Most recently, this human drama took place through the creation of the US Federal Reserve in 1913, the global agreement to use the gold-backed dollar as the global money — the Bretton Woods agreement — in 1944, and the removal of the US Dollar from the gold standard by Nixon in 1971.
+Most recently, this human drama took place through the creation of the US Federal Reserve in 1913, the global agreement to use the gold-backed dollar as the global money — the Bretton Woods agreement — in 1944, and the removal of the U.S. Dollar from the gold standard by Nixon in 1971.

 Since then, central banks worldwide, including the United States Federal Reserve, have continuously inflated the money.
 They make printing it sound complicated and wise with lots of big words.
 Really it amounts to instantly creating more digital dollars out of thin air and giving it to big banks to lend or using it to buy lots of equities.